 Split Based on Purchase History

-Split Based on Properties About Them
+Split Based on Profile and Custom Properties

 For example, let's say that in the first email of your email welcome series, you ask customers to select which category of products they're most interested in.
 You can then use this information to inform the CTA in your SMS welcome series.